 Evidence Level

 Melatonin is one of the most extensively studied sleep supplements.
-Ferracioli-Oda et al. (2013) published a pivotal meta-analysis of 19 RCTs involving 1,683 subjects, demonstrating that melatonin significantly reduces sleep onset latency (weighted mean difference -7.06 min), increases total sleep time (+8.25 min), and improves overall sleep quality.
-Herxheimer & Petrie (2002) conducted a Cochrane review of 10 trials confirming melatonin's efficacy for jet lag prevention and treatment.
-Brzezinski et al. (2005) meta-analyzed 17 studies confirming melatonin's sleep-promoting effects and noted that efficacy did not diminish with continued use over weeks.
-A key finding across the literature is the absence of a clear dose-response relationship — Zhdanova et al. (2001) demonstrated that physiological doses (0.3mg) were as effective as pharmacological doses (3mg) for improving sleep in older adults with insomnia.
+Ferracioli-Oda et al. (2013) conducted a meta-analysis of 19 randomized controlled trials (RCTs) involving 1,683 subjects, demonstrating that melatonin significantly reduces sleep onset latency by -7.06 minutes on average, increases total sleep time by +8.25 minutes, and improves overall sleep quality.
+Herxheimer & Petrie (2002) confirmed melatonin's efficacy for jet lag prevention and treatment through a Cochrane review of 10 trials.
+Brzezinski et al. (2005) meta-analyzed 17 studies, confirming melatonin's sleep-promoting effects and noting that its efficacy does not diminish with continued use over weeks.